 $ sudo apt-get --compile source tmux

-There are some offline hosts and want to get package for them to install.
-We will just download package without installing it.
+There are some offline hosts and want to get a package for them to install.
+We will just download the package without installing it.

 $ apt-get download tmux

 Package maintainers provide changelog of new versions there are different ways to get this change log like from the upstream site, maintainers site or simply using changelog package.